v-fox/live_opensuse_hsf/README.md

 — proprietary video drivers (because they suck and are pain in the ass).
   or video driver support for anything without KMS, for that matter
 — whole KDE or Gnome (because of how fat the former and how ugly the later are)
-— any language translation packages (for space conservation)
+— any language translation packages (for space conservation and due to lack of
+  ability in zypper & YaST to install them without all "recommended" garbage)
 — Wayland packages (because it's too raw yet)
 — many cd/dvd/bluray and whatever disk tools (because spinning media must die).
   cdrkit-cdrtools-compat and cdemu are included though